mdfarragher/DSC-FS/LoadingData/CaliforniaHousing/README.md

 Now run your app.

 What does the data look like now?
-Is the list of columns correct?
-Are all the dropped columns gone?
+Can you spot the new columns with the binned and one-hot encoded longitude and latitude values?

 And is the new **Location** column present?

 You should see the new **Location** column, but the code can't display its contents properly.